 Prayers were held for the former leader at the Regina Mundi Catholic church in the Soweto area of Johannesburg, once the centre of protests and funerals during apartheid.

 "Yes, it really worries us because he is a great person," churchgoer Shainet Mnkomo told Associated Press.
-"He did so many things to the country, he's one of those persons who we remember most."'Memory is fading'
+"He did so many things to the country, he's one of those persons who we remember most."